kshitiz311/Customer-Churn-Analysis/README.md

 USING MAPS FOR FURTHER EXPLORATION

 In relation to customer, it is known that Competitors launched aggressive promos in certain states.
 Databel is wondering if it had impact on their customers.
-We created therefore a map in Tableau to investigate the churn rate by state.
+We created therefore a map in Tableau and PowerBI to investigate the churn rate by state.
 The result shows that the state of California (CA) has the highest churn rate (63.24%, 43 out of 68).

 ANALYZING DEMOGRAPHICS